Developing Multisensory Skills in Blind Babies

 1. Wrist Rattles and Foot Finders

-- 💜 CUTE DESIGN — All Wrist Rattles and Foot finder socks have bells inside,the Wrists rattles attach with simple Velcro, easy to put on and off.
-The ears of elephant and monkey were with sound paper, encourage baby to reach and grab.
+- 💜 CUTE DESIGN — All Wrist Rattles and Foot finder socks have bells inside, the Wrists rattles attach with simple Velcro, easy to put on and take off.
+The wings of Bee and Butterfly were with sound paper, encourage baby to reach and grab.

 - 💜 SAFT SOFT MATERIAL — Made of high quality environmentally friendly fabric,soft and safe for babies to use.Non-toxic and 100% safe for baby to play; it can be washed when get dirty, always keep it clean.